Perrine Bridge over Snake River at Twin Falls, Idaho, USA on a sunny clear day.

 The perfect way to round off your trip to Idaho is with a tour of all the best breweries in Boise, many of which are concentrated around the downtown area.

-Start with a stroll along Freak Alley, where you'll see an outdoor art gallery of brightly coloured graffiti and wall murals adorning the buildings, highlighting the urban, edgy side of Boise.
+Start with a stroll along Freak Alley, where you'll see an outdoor art gallery of brightly colored graffiti and wall murals adorning the buildings, highlighting the urban, edgy side of Boise.

 From there, you're within easy walking distance of many of the city's best breweries including Boise Brewing, White Dog Brewing Co. and the Woodland Empire Brewery.